danielepantaleone/BlueConnect/README.md

 var subscriptions: Set<AnyCancellable> = []
-let centralManagerProxy = BleCentralManagerProxy() centralManagerProxy.scanForPeripherals(timeout: .seconds(30))
+let centralManagerProxy = BleCentralManagerProxy()

+do {
+    try await centralManagerProxy.waitUntilReady()
+    centralManagerProxy.scanForPeripherals(timeout: .seconds(30))
         .receive(on: DispatchQueue.main)
         .sink(
             receiveCompletion: { completion in
                 // This is called when the peripheral scan is completed or upon scan failure. switch completion {
                     case .finished:
                         print("peripheral scan completed successfully")
                     case .failure(let error):
                         print("peripheral scan terminated with error: \(error)")
                 }
             },
             receiveValue: { peripheral, advertisementData, RSSI in
                 // This is called multiple times for every discovered peripheral. print("peripheral '\(peripheral.identifier)' was discovered")
             }
         )
         .store(in: &subscriptions)
+} catch {
+    print("peripheral scan failed with error: \(error)") }
 ```

 The peripheral scan will automatically stop if a timeout is specified.
 However, you can also manually stop the scan at